kineticadb/examples/README.md

 Each folder in this repo contains a fully reproducible example that uses either SQL or other supported languages (Python, Java, Javascript etc.).

 ### SQL workbooks
 A majority of the examples in this repo use interactive SQL workbooks.
-The easiest way to download a workbook without the entire repo is to access the raw file and then right click to save as a JSON file on your machine.
+The easiest way to download a workbook (without the entire repo) is as follows.

+Access the raw file and then right click to save as a JSON file on your machine.
 ![](/workbook_dl.png)

-You can then import the workbook to your instance of Kinetica using the plus icon on the workbooks tab.
+Import the workbook to your instance of Kinetica using the plus icon on the workbooks tab.
 ![](/worbook_import.png)